hughpyle/directsynth/README.md

 * [Teensy3](http://www.pjrc.com/teensy/).
 * [Arduino library for WM8731 stereo codec](https://github.com/hughpyle/machinesalem-arduino-libs/tree/master/WM8731).
 * [Arduino library for I2S](https://github.com/hughpyle/teensy-i2s).
 * [ARM math and CMSIS](http://forum.pjrc.com/threads/14845-T3-linking-libarm_cortexM3l_math-a).
 The easiest way to obtain CMSIS is to install Arduino 1.5 and then look in hardware/arduino/sam/system/CMSIS for documentation and pre-built M4 libraries.
+You'll need to have "arm_math.h" in the project or on your include path, and add "teensy3.build.additionalobject1=/your/path/to/libarm_cortexM4l_math.a" into boards.txt for the linker.

 Core Oscillator
 ---

-This project uses the "Minsky magic circle" algorithm, which I like owing to its extreme stability.
+This project uses the [Minsky magic circle](http://cabezal.com/misc/minsky-circles.html) algorithm, which I like owing to its extreme stability.
 The central loop of the oscillator is

     x' = gain * x  +  delta * y
     y' = gain * y  -  delta * x'